dkharazi/clv/README.md

 Repeat purchasers are typically those high-value customers based on CLV estimates.
 In general, there are sic metrics reflecting repeat-purchase patterns:
 - `AU:` Number of active users
 - `HAU:` Number of heavy active users
+- `F:` Average frequency of orders from active users
 - `RR:` Rate of repeat customers
 - `RBPO:` Percentage of orders from repeat buyers
 - `RBPC:` Percentage of customers who are repeat buyers
-- `F:` Average frequency of orders from active users

 Here, `AU` represents the number of customers who've placed at least 1 order in the current year, whereas `HAU` represents the number of customers who've placed at least 2 orders in the current year.
 Internally, these thresholds act as a good starting points across different types of companies, but could be adjusted based on what a company considers a *heavy active user*.
+The `F` metric represents the average orders placed by active users in the current year.

 The `RR` metric represents the percentage of the previous year's buyers who buy again in the current year, relative to all of the previous year's buyers.
 On a similar note, `RBPO` represents the percentage of the current year's orders from customers with an order in the previous year, relative to all of the current year's orders.
 Whereas, the `RBPC` metric represents the percentage of of the current year's buyers with an order in the previous year, relative to all of the current year's buyers.
-Lastly, `F` represents the average orders placed by active users in the current year.

 For more information about what CLV-related metrics can be useful for spotting high-value customers, refer to [Dan McCarthy's slides from his presentation at Wharton](https://scientistcafe.com/CIRUG/2017_07_24ASA_TalkDanMcCarthy.pdf).
 For a deeper understanding of the math behind these metrics and examples of companies using these metrics in practice, refer to [McCarthy and Fader's paper](https://deliverypdf.ssrn.com/delivery.php?ID=217116104122089025069125121097076103121046070053091056099116021109091027113116024081057056103059050003021087120021001116093091000085032086058068011118113065000099106025080050118126124103092083099108005018031018083106115029070123004010092120067092069115&EXT=pdf&INDEX=TRUE).